The Ballad of Narayama

 Ending (SPOILERS):

-The finale, in which the grieving son finally leaves his resigned mother to die on the mountain of Narayama, is the film’s defining sequence; a stunning depiction of the lands of the dead that is fully immersive in its harrowing fantasy, driven entirely by Keisuke’s combo of dreamlike imagery and ancient music.
+The finale, in which the grieving son finally leaves his resigned mother to die on the mountain of Narayama, is the film’s greatest sequence; a stunning depiction of the lands of the dead that is vivid and harrowing, driven entirely by Keisuke’s combo of dreamlike imagery and ancient music.
 Tragic, bleak, absolute.

-What turns Narayama from stylish meditative fable to ambiguous avant-garde experiment is the final shot, in which the film shifts to modern-day black-and-white, showing a train pulling into a station, perhaps emphasizing how much things have changed, or how much things haven’t.
+Unexpectedly, the final shot shifts to modern-day black-and-white, showing a train pulling into a station, perhaps emphasizing how much things have changed, or how much things haven’t.
 Are we still sending the old off to die?
-Have we learned anything from past traditions?
 Should we fear the fateful inevitability of death?
-It’s a very strange yet stimulating scene to close on, raising more questions than answers, an ambiguous stroke of genius from Kinoshita.
+It’s a very strange yet stimulating scene to close on, raising more questions than answers, curiously turning Narayama from stylish fable to ambiguous avant-garde experiment.

 “The harvest in autumn brings sorrow” — Narrator